rudidude86/gura-lang.github.io/documents/Data-Type.md

 * `iterator`

-  If elements are surrounced by a pair of parentheses, it would create a value of `iterator` type.
+  If one or more elements are surrounced by a pair of parentheses, it would create a value of `iterator` type.
   Any type of values are stored in it as elements.

         (3, 1, 4, 1, 5, 9)
         ('hello', 'world', 3, 4, 5)

+  To create an iterator that contains only one element, be sure to put a comma afther the element like following:

+        (3,)

+  An expression `(3)` is recognized as an ordinary `3`.

 * `list`

-  If elements are surrounced by a pair of square brackets, it would create a value of `list` type.
+  If one or more elements are surrounced by a pair of square brackets, it would create a value of `list` type.
   Any type of values are stored in it as elements.